 Adding options to dropdown and multiple choice questions won't affect data from existing respondents.

-Adding questions before, after or in between existing questions will not affect existing data; new questions can be added at any point.
+Adding questions before, after or in between existing questions won't affect existing data; new questions can be added at any point.

 Deleting a question will delete all existing answers to that question; answers to all other questions will be retained.

-Reordering questions by dragging and dropping them around a survey page will not affect existing data; all existing answers will be retained and attributed to the right question.
+Reordering questions by dragging and dropping them around a survey page won't affect existing data; all existing answers will be retained and attributed to the right question.

 However, cutting and pasting a question (within a page, or between pages) will result in all answers to that question being deleted.

-Changes to page order and branching will not affect existing data.
+Changes to page order and branching won't affect existing data.

 However, as mentioned above, cutting and pasting individual questions between pages or within a page will result in all answers to that question being deleted.

-Data already written to the application will not be affected; changes to the assigning of questions to contact data fields can be made without any loss of existing data.
+Data already written to the application won't be affected; changes to the assigning of questions to contact data fields can be made without any loss of existing data.

-Be careful that your changes do not break contact data field assignment for future respondents (for example, by deleting and re-adding the email address question).
+Be careful that your changes don't break contact data field assignment for future respondents (for example, by deleting and re-adding the email address question).

 Be very careful!Data lost through making changes to a live survey can't be undeleted and our support team won't be able to assist with any data loss as a result of changes made.